terminalcloud/apps/docs/microweber.md

 This snapshot was created from a [base snapshot](https://www.terminal.com/tiny/FzpHiTXG1K) by executing:
 `wget https://raw.githubusercontent.com/terminalcloud/apps/master/microweber_installer.sh && bash microweber_installer.sh`

-This MicroWeber installation has the Lite template installed and also, some demo data.
+This snapshot has the MicroWeber Lite template installed and also, some demo data.
 Feel free to channge anything as needed and use the demo site as start point for your own site.

 ---